BBloggsbott/BBloggsbott.github.io/_posts/2018-08-28-Convolutional-Neural-Network,-A-Bird’s-eye-view-with-an-implementation.md

-This kernel  is aimed at giving a simple understanding of a Convolutional Neural  Network (CNN).
+This article  is aimed at giving a simple understanding of a Convolutional Neural  Network (CNN).

 This will be achieved in the following order:

 - Understanding the Convolution operation
 - Understanding Neural Networks